top of page

 We book the Duet sessions in the normal one-to-one slots, so have a look online at the timetable.
 Both individuals have to attend a 1-1 private session before starting the Duet so we can do the postural & movement analysis and find out your individual health details and goals - they will be different for both of you, so we need to assess you separately.
 The Duet is the same price as the one-to-one and you have will have to sort out the finances between you and pay together.
 If one person cannot attend the session the full price is still due.
 Please contact Pilates Now! before booking.

-• Should I join a Beginners or Mixed Ability class?
+• Should I join an Essentials or Mixed Ability class?

 • How do I book a 1-1 session or class?